 Colin began working for Rain Shadow in 2015, learning his trade as an arborist with Skyline Tree Care.
+In the first part of 2018 Colin became our General Foreman as well as passing his ISA Certified Arborist exam.
 He was born and raised on San Juan Island where he began working with trees in 2010 but has since moved to Orcas.
 When he's not climbing in the amazing forests of the San Juans, he is either mountain biking, working on trails, or traveling the world.

 Field Technician/ Certified Arborist

 Galen began working for Rain Shadow soon after he completed his undergraduate degree from The Evergreen State College in 2010.
 Galen’s passion for arboriculture and outdoor conservation work is drawn from not only his academic work but also from his upbringing on Waldron Island (3rd generation).
 He has worked on research and fishing boats throughout Puget Sound and Alaska.
-Galen is a Certified Arborist (through the International Society of Arboriculture) and lives with his wife Rachel and canine pal Nootka in Deer Harbor.
+Galen is a Certified Arborist (through the International Society of Arboriculture) and lives with his wife Rachel, 2 children and canine pal Nootka in Olga.